Joe W. Davis Stadium: Soccer

-Renovations to Joe Davis Stadium were completed in spring 2023.
+Renovations to Joe Davis Stadium were completed in early 2023.
 The project reduced the stadium's capacity from over 10,000 to 6,000, mostly through removing seats closest to the playing field.
 Additional bleacher seating was added in what was formerly the outfield, giving the stadium a more conventional rectangular configuration for soccer and football.
 Total costs of the stadium's renovation were reported as being $29 million.

 Upon the completion of renovations to turn the ballpark into a soccer field, it became the home of Huntsville City FC, the MLS Next Pro affiliate of Major League Soccer's Nashville SC.
+The stadium was renamed to Wicks Family Field at Joe Davis Stadium.

-On May 19, 2023, the stadium hosted its first soccer game, in which Huntsville City FC beat Crown Legacy FC, 2–1.
-This match was also Huntsville City FC's first-ever regulation win, as all their victories prior had been after penalty kicks, which (in accordance with MLS Next Pro rules) results in two points instead of three.
+On May 19, 2023, the stadium hosted its first soccer game, in which Huntsville City FC beat Crown Legacy FC 2–1.
+A sellout crowd of 5,605 spectators was also the largest attendance of the league's season to that point.
+The match was also Huntsville City FC's first-ever regulation win, as all their prior victories had been after penalty shootouts.

 The stadium hosted its first college soccer game on August 18, 2024, as the North Alabama Lions women's soccer team took on the Jacksonville State Gamecocks in a neutral site matchup.
 The Gamecocks defeated the Lions, 5–0.

-On September 4, 2024, Huntsville City FC will play an exhibition match at the stadium against their parent club, Nashville SC.
-This will be the first time a major league team has played in Huntsville since the Milwaukee Brewers played against the Huntsville Stars in 1999.
+On September 4, 2024, Huntsville City FC played an exhibition match at the stadium against their parent club, Nashville SC.
+It was the first time a major league team has played in Huntsville since the Milwaukee Brewers played against the Huntsville Stars in 1999.

 Football

 In February 2025, it was announced that St. John Paul II Catholic High School's football team would play their home games at Joe Davis Stadium beginning in 2025.
+Additionally, the Huntsville Astros of the International Football Alliance played here during their 2025 season before the league's collapse.